-245 1.2 Introduction to IHE Pathology & Laboratory Medicine (PaLM)
+1.2 Introduction to IHE Pathology & Laboratory Medicine (PaLM)

 The Pathology and Laboratory Medicine (PaLM) domain became active on January 4, 2016.
 This domain merges the two prior domains Laboratory (LAB) and Anatomic Pathology (AP) respectively launched in 2003 and 2006.
-The main reason for this merger was the recognition of a significant amount of similarities and overlaps of the two prior domain scopes and a long practice of reuse of assets (content modules, transactions) and common thinking from one another.
-The decision for this merger was prepared collectively along year 2015 by the LAB and AP leaderships, common secretariat and memberships, and was approved by the Board of IHE International on November 12, 2015.
+The main reason for this merger was the recognition of

-The scope of the PaLM domain covers:
+- 250 a significant amount of similarities and overlaps of the two prior domain scopes and a long practice of reuse of assets (content modules, transactions) and common thinking from one another.
+The decision for this merger was prepared collectively along year 2015 by the LAB and AP leaderships, common secretariat and memberships, and was approved by the Board of IHE International on November 12, 2015. - 255 The scope of the PaLM domain covers: - clinical care related representation and exchange of digital documents, structured data and images associated with ordering, scheduling, performing and reporting diagnostic observations on in-vitro specimens collected from a patient or a non-living subject, - the workflow, representation and exchange of structured data related to specimen management, - the secondary use and exchange of the observation results, - logistic and clinical data related to storage and use of specimens in bio banks, where these observations involve to some degree a pathology laboratory with some of these specialties: surgical pathology, cytopathology, image cytometry, immunohistochemistry, autopsy, clinical chemistry, hematology, coagulation, blood gas, microbiology, allergy, auto-

-- clinical care related representation and exchange of digital documents, structured data and images associated with ordering, scheduling, performing and reporting diagnostic observations on in-vitro specimens collected from a patient or a non-living subject, - the workflow, representation and exchange of structured data related to specimen management, - the secondary use and exchange of the observation results, - logistic and clinical data related to storage and use of specimens in bio banks, where these observations involve to some degree a pathology laboratory with some of these specialties: surgical pathology, cytopathology, image cytometry, immunohistochemistry, autopsy, clinical chemistry, hematology, coagulation, blood gas, microbiology, allergy, autoimmunity, serology, transfusion medicine, transplant compatibility testing, fertility, assisted medical procreation, cytogenetic, drug monitoring and toxicology, flow cytometry, molecular pathology specialties.
+265 autopsy, clinical chemistry, hematology, coagulation, blood gas, microbiology, allergy, autoimmunity, serology, transfusion medicine, transplant compatibility testing, fertility, assisted medical procreation, cytogenetic, drug monitoring and toxicology, flow cytometry, molecular pathology specialties.